nationalparkservice/QC-tips-and-tricks/2_exploring_the_dataset/2_exploring_the_dataset.md

 # 2_exploring_the_dataset

 After you've successfully loaded your csv file and all the columns line up correctly, its time to start looking at the values under each column.
 Typically, you'll be dealing with a very large number columns and again, the QC process can seem overwhelming.
-Published datasets of almost always flattened csv flat files that might run up to 20 columns or more and it can sometimes be hard to figure out where to begin.
-In our electric dataset, there are 14 columns, so its a good example to work with.
+Published datasets are almost always flattened csv flat files that might run up to 20 columns or more and it can sometimes be hard to figure out where to begin.
+Note, you will need to move your R or Python session to the new folder.

 For R coding, move to the new directory using